-.6 in any case, the stairway width shall be in accordance with the requirements of Appendix 1 to this Part.
+.6 in any case, the width of stairway forming means of escape from enclosed spaces within each main vertical zone shall be in accordance with the requirements of Appendix 1 to this Part.

-8.5.4.3 Stairways used as means of escape on cargo ships shall be at least 700 mm wide and shall be fitted with a handrail on either side.
+8.5.4.3 Stairways used as means of escape on cargo ships shall be at least 700 mm wide and shall be fitted with a handrail on at least one side.
 Stairways with a width of 1800 mm and more shall be fitted with handrails on each side.
 In cargo ships of less than 500 gross tonnage the width of stairways may be 600 mm.
 Angle of slope of ladders shall be usually 45° but not greater than 50°, in the machinery and in small spaces - not greater than 60°.
-In ships of less than 500 gross tonnage in case of insufficient space at egress from the stairway with angle of slope of ladders of 55° in accommodation and service spaces, with 60° - on decks.
-The size of doors providing an access to any stairway shall be of the same size as the stairway.
+In ships of less than 500 gross tonnage and fishing vessels in case of insufficient space at egress from the stairway, the stairways may be installed with the angle of slope of ladders of 55° - in accommodation and service spaces, with 60° - on decks.
+The size of doors providing an access to any stairway shall be of the same size as the stairway